lbryio/lbry.com/content/news/178-lbry-development-community-update-july-2018.md

 ### App and Protocol Summary
 After releasing our redesigned LBRY Desktop app at the end of June, the app team has been hard at work adding additional features and squashing bugs.
 In our [June update](https://lbry.io/news/lbry-development-community-update-june-2018) we previewed 3D viewing and PDF support, both of which were implemented in version 0.23.0 along with changes to how we handle mature content on the Explore page, channel caching, and thumbnail preview - continue below to check out the changes or read the [release blog post](https://lbry.io/news/app-release-023).

-[Version 0.23.1](https://github.com/lbryio/lbry-app/releases/tag/v0.23.1), a minor patch to re-enable ShapeShift integration, was released just over a week after after ShapeShift fixed a wallet issue on their end.
+[Version 0.23.1](https://github.com/lbryio/lbry-app/releases/tag/v0.23.1), a minor patch to re-enable ShapeShift integration, was released just over a week ago - after ShapeShift fixed a wallet issue on their end.
 Version 0.24.0 is just around the corner with features including -- at a minimum, the first version of wallet encryption in-app, recommended content on file pages, a document viewer, browsing history and improving the search experience.
 Keep reading below for a preview!

 On the protocol side of the house, we shipped [version 0.20.4](https://github.com/lbryio/lbry/releases/tag/v0.20.4) along with the latest app release.
 This version brings more stability and CPU usage improvements, especially when running the daemon for extended periods of time.
 The protocol team has prioritized startup speed/status, blob mirroring support and other DHT performance improvements in 0.21.0.
 You can read the latest list of changes in the [release notes for the latest Release Candidate](https://github.com/lbryio/lbry/releases/) and further down in the [Protocol update section](#protocol).